-All Middle School Math classes use the inquiry based College Preparatory Math (CPM) Curriculum.
+All Middle School Math classes use the inquiry based College Preparatory Math (CPM) curriculum.
 Students explore mathematical ideas in ways that maintain their enjoyment of and curiosity about mathematics, help them develop depth of understanding, and reflect real-world applications.
 To become good problem solvers, students need many opportunities to create and solve problems in both mathematical and real-world contexts.
 They also need to develop and build upon a strong number sense.
 This involves posing questions, defining problems, considering different strategies, and finding appropriate solutions.
 Working together in teams and groups enhances mathematical learning, helps students communicate effectively, and develops social and mathematical skills.

 The Language Arts curriculum is focused on developing mature and confident communicators.
 Students are continually challenged to be critical and creative thinkers, powerful writers, and self-assured speakers.
 Throughout middle school, students take part in a variety of public speaking activities, including class presentations, role-playing projects, all-school assemblies, and musical performances.
 These opportunities culminate in heartfelt graduation speeches presented to family, friends, and faculty -- a truly magical Saklan moment!